USS Minivet (AM-371)

 USS Minivet (AM-371) was an Auk-class minesweeper acquired by the United States Navy for the dangerous task of removing mines from minefields laid in the water to prevent ships from passing.

 Minivet was named after the minivet, a type of cuckoo shrike of Asiatic origin.

 Minivet was laid down 19 July 1944 by Savannah Machine & Foundry Co., Savannah, Georgia: launched 8 November 1944; sponsored by Miss Henrietta G. Jerrell; commissioned 29 May 1945.

 Assignment to Pacific operations

-Minivet concluded shakedown training at Little Creek, Virginia, and 22 August steamed out of Norfolk, Virginia, en route to assignment in the Far East.
+Minivet concluded shakedown training at Little Creek, Virginia, and on 22 August 1945 steamed out of Norfolk, Virginia, en route to assignment in the Far East.
 She arrived Sasebo, Japan 30 October with Mine Division 23 to play her part in opening the sealanes to peacetime commerce.